 Just game is over.

-Uh uh I I look, I don't like to say game over.
+Look, I don't like to say game over.

-You know, Greg, one of the reasons forget that we were all of us here, right, as it relates to the deep state Pfizer abuse, premeditated fraud, dirty dossiers.
+You know, Greg, one of the reasons, forget that we were all of us here, right, as it relates to the deep state, Pfizer abuse, premeditated fraud, dirty dossiers.

 You know, the amazing thing is I've also been right.

-Uh I was right about Richard Jewell, my gut instinct.
+I was right about Richard Jewell, my gut instinct.

-I was right uh about Baltimore, Maryland.
+I was right about Baltimore, Maryland.

-Um we know what happened there.
+We know what happened there.

 And then you have, you know, Barack and Joe, they always would rush to judgment anyway, and it ends up terribly.

-Where do you you know what about those that are rushing to judgment again here?
+You know, what about those that are rushing to judgment again here?

 Well, it's a rush to misjudgment under the law.